The Linux /etc/passwd file, and why it doesn't contain passwords

 name:password:UID:GID:GECOS:directory:shell

-are the username and password of the user, UID
+name and password are the username and password of the user, UID is the

 Note: You can find the groups users belong to in the